Writing

 A self-tuning homelab

-How I built a self-tuning Kubernetes homelab workflow
+How I built a self-tuning Kubernetes homelab workflow.

 In this article series

-3 articles- 01 Building a homelab kubernetes cluster
+1. 01 Building a homelab Kubernetes cluster

-- 02 A self-tuning homelab Current
+2. 02 A self-tuning homelab Current

-- 03 How I access the services I self-host in my cluster
+3. 03 How I access the services I self-host in my cluster

 Resource constraints

-Kubernetes resource sizing is usually a guess at first.
-I know roughly what an app does, I give it a round number, and I move on.
-After a while the cluster drifts.
-Some pods sit on request budget they do not use.
-Others are too tight and end up throttled or OOM-killed at the worst possible time.
-In a cloud setup, the lazy answer is to add more nodes.
+My home cluster is small.
+A Lenovo m720q mini PC and a Raspberry Pi 4, running 20-30 services between them.
+Sizing resources on Kubernetes is mostly a guess at first.
+I know roughly what an app does, I give it a round number, I move on.
+Then over time the cluster drifts and most pods end up sitting on request budget that they never use.
+Others run too tight and get throttled or OOM-killed at moments.
+In the cloud, the lazy fix is to throw more nodes at it.
 In a small homelab, the ceiling is the ceiling.

 What I built